Xage0424/Diabetes-Prediction-ML/README.md

 - Other solutions is to penalize or apply regularization and gradient descent techniques in the selected models
 - Other solutions is to have more data to solve the imbalanced dataset or use sampling techniques
 - After that, select a few more classification models based on the defined problem, type of data, and the expected outcome

+# Noticed Mistakes:
+- Scaled all the features
+**Fit only for the x_train and tranform only for the x_test dataset using the StandardScaler